Marcellous Curtis

 Because beneath the confusion, something in us still recognizes that life is written, meaningful, and held within God.

-Across life, people encounter moments that carry meaning beyond explanation—timing that feels precise, patterns that repeat, experiences that shape them before they understand why.
+Across life, people encounter moments that carry meaning beyond explanation - timing that feels precise, patterns that repeat, experiences that shape them before they understand why, and inward moments that feel weightier than chance can fully explain.

-Even in uncertainty, there remains a desire for truth, a pull toward goodness, and a longing to understand life at a deeper level.
+a longing to understand life at a deeper level,

 The Bible speaks to this directly: